Thruhiking HK: a guide to thru-hiking, multi-day hiking and wild camping in Hong Kong's big trails.

 The Northern Passage begins in Sha Tau Kok, in the far North East New Territories.
 It begins steeply up some steps to an old Japanese military pillbox where you can pause for breath and take in the first of many views over Shenzhen, in particular East Shenzhen, Yantian district.
 Following this first climb, the trail levels out before bringing you back up towards the highest point on this section near Robin's Nest.

-At the time of writing, the trail down was blocked with some construction work going on.
-It looked like steps were being built so the trail will likely be easier on the downhill in the near future.
-You will eventually reach a concrete road which you follow all the way to the bottom.
+At the time of writing, the trail down was blocked with some construction work going on so take care on this part.
+You will eventually reach a concrete road which you follow to Ping Che road.
 Go under the highway and follow the trail along the filthy River Ganges and past some warehouses made from corrugated iron (also, look out for the goats).
 The far north of Hong Kong is very rough around the edges, and it is not uncommon to pass by fly tipping sites, landfills, makeshift warehouses, old washing machines or burnt out cars.
 Try to embrace this aspect of Hong Kong, a fascinating and unique northern New Territories aesthetic which will greet you, for better or for worse, on many parts of the trail.

 You will finish up the section on Ping Che Road.
 If you are heading across the border then snag a taxi here and it's a quick five minutes to Heung Yuen Wai crossing, the newest and usually busiest of all the ports into Shenzhen.